-Breaking News | At Least 20 Massacred During Mozambique Initiation Ceremony
+Breaking News | At least 20 massacred during Mozambique initiation ceremony

 “Police learnt of the massacre committed by the insurgents through reports of people who found corpses in the woods,” said an officer in the neighbouring Mueda district who asked not to be named.

-“It was possible to count 20 bodies spread over an area of about 500 meters,” he added.
+“It was possible to count 20 bodies spread over an area of about 500 metres (yards),” he added.

 “These were young people who were at an initiation rite ceremony accompanied by their advisers.”